Basement Drainage Requirements In South Jordan, Utah

 3. Construction Standards

-For the installation, grading, and waterproofing of drain tiles, builders must adhere to specified procedures.
+For the installation, grading, and waterproofing of drain tiles, builders must adhere to basement drainage requirements and other specified procedures.

 Getting a basement permit South Jordan guarantees that your project satisfies these performance and safety requirements.